syncfusion-content/javascript-docs/js/Grid/Filter.md

 Filtering helps to view particular or related records from dataSource which meets a given filtering criteria.
 To enable filter, set `allowFiltering` as `true`.

-Grid supports three types of filter, they are
+The Grid supports three types of filter, they are

 1. Filter bar
 2. Menu
 3. Excel

-And also four types of filter menu is available in excel and menu filter, they are
+And also four types of filter menu is available in all filter type, they are

 1. String
 2. Numeric